 Risk assessments must be carried out on all processes, experiments or preparations and should be documented.
-At ANSTO risk assessments are often referred to as SWMES (Safe Work Method Statements and Environmental Protection Plans)..
+At ANSTO risk assessments are often referred to as SWMES (Safe Work Method and Environmental Statement).
+The safety review is conducted on your experiment proposal.
+If a documented risk assessment is required the User Office or the ACNS Laboratory Manager will be in contact to request this.
+If you make changes to your experiment or the samples you are bringing, please contact the Laboratory Manager as soon as possible, to ensure the requirement for further risk assessment can be determined.